Our use of cookies

 By completing and returning the application form and supporting documents below.

-If you do not have a valid enhanced DBS (for a child workforce, dated within the last 3 years) you will need to complete and return all of the forms below including a passport sized photograph and an admin fee of £17.25.
+If you do not have a valid enhanced DBS (for a child workforce, dated within the last 12 months) you will need to complete and return all of the forms below including a passport sized photograph and an admin fee of £25 (effective from 01/09/2024).
+This is payable by cheque or phone on 01785 277 777

-Please note: If you already have a valid enhanced DBS (dated within the last three years) then you will just need to complete form 1 and the self-disclosure form and return with a copy of your Enhanced DBS certificate and a passport sized photograph.
+If you already have a valid enhanced DBS (dated within the last 12 months) then you will just need to complete forms 1 and 2 and return with a copy of your Enhanced DBS certificate and a passport sized photograph.

 Please note: To chaperone a performance it is essential that you have your badge with you at all times.
 Any badges which are misplaced during the three years will incur a £5 administration fee for a replacement badge to be reissued.